emmett-shark/pvme.github.io/docs/pvme-guides/high-tier-pvm/araxxor-melee.md

 ## Introduction

-This is an advanced guide which assumes a strong underlying knowledge of all mechanics and information presented in <a href="" class="inactiveLink">#unknown-channel</a>.
+This is an advanced guide which assumes a strong underlying knowledge of all mechanics and information presented in [#araxxor-basic](../../basic-guides/araxxor-basic).

 ## Preset